nesubat/Warehouse_app/CODE_GUIDE.md

 time_stamp = datetime.now().strftime("%y%m%d_%H%M")
 final_folder_name = f"{safe_project_name}_Job-{job_id}_{time_stamp}"
 ```
 So a folder like `SummerCampaign_Job-12345_260804_1430` is born.
-The originally-uploaded file is then `shutil.move()`d from the loose `projects/` folder into this new sub-folder, and `generate_all_outputs()` (the real engine, [Section 6.3](#63-generate_all_outputs--the-core-generator)) is called to build File 1/2/3.
+Right before the originally-uploaded file is `shutil.move()`d from the loose `projects/` folder into this new sub-folder, `close_if_open_elsewhere(filepath)` ([Section 5](#5-core_mathpy--shared-math--formatting)) is called — if the user opened that exact file via the "Open Excel File" button in `matrix.html` to check it (or fix a duplicate store name) and never closed it, Excel's file lock would otherwise make `shutil.move()` crash with a `PermissionError`.
+This force-closes that copy first (discarding any unsaved edits in it — by this point the user has already saved what they meant to keep).
+Then `generate_all_outputs()` (the real engine, [Section 6.3](#63-generate_all_outputs--the-core-generator)) is called to build File 1/2/3.
 The three resulting filenames are filtered to drop any that are `None` (File 1 and File 3 are only created if at least one pack was selected for signature-code generation — see the `any_packs_selected` logic below) and shown to the user as download buttons.

 **`/download/<folder_name>/<filename>` (lines 184–195).** A very small, security-conscious route: `os.path.basename()` is applied to both URL parts so a mischievous URL like `/download/../../secrets/file.txt` can't escape the `projects/` folder.
 If the file exists, `send_file(..., as_attachment=True)` streams it to the browser as a download.